 The perfect Walleye day is a steady 10 MPH wind coming from the west, lots of cloud cover but not clouds from a low pressure system and no rain.
 Walleyes will go into a feeding frenzy right before a thunderstorm.
 When it starts raining they shut right down and will not start feeding again until after the low pressure system has been pushed out of the area.

 Washrooms on Crotch Lake: Crotch Lake is within the North Frontenac Parklands and has recently been classified as a biodiversity wilderness region and is now fully protected.
 Hundreds of people each year canoe down the Mississippi River and stop and camp on Crotch Lake for a night or two.
 There are many backcountry campsites dotted along the shore of the lake.
 Each campsite has an "Out", which is an outhouse without the house part.
 Some people call them thunder boxes.
 Each campsite will have a trail leading to the out, which is placed in a spot for privacy.
 In most cases it is easy to find an empty campsite where you can go if you need to.

-On Crotch Lake I like to focus on Walleye.
-There is also great bass and pike fishing but most people hire me to get the Walleyes because even though there are tons and tons of Walleyes in the lake; they can be tricky to catch because they are always on the move.
-The reason they are always on the move is because the water level in Crotch Lake slowly drops all summer as they let more water into the river to keep water levels high enough for canoeing down stream.
-I still guide for pike and bass if that is what you want.
+On Crotch Lake I like to focus on Walleye but I do know a ton of hot bass spots where they go crazy over Wacky Worms and Ned Rigs.
+Most people hire me to get the Walleyes because even though there are tons and tons of Walleyes in the lake; they can be tricky to catch because they are always on the move.

 You cannot under any circumstances have open alcohol in the boat.
 The fines in Ontario for open alcohol in a boat are monstrous.